openphacts/OPS_LinkedDataApi/README.md

 Make sure that Apache's `DocumentRoot` directory and (all parent directories from /var/ forward) are writable by the user running Apache

+The sparql endpoint is set from an environment variable `export OPS_SPARQL_ENDPOINT=http://sparql-endpoint:8890/sparql` and read in `deployment.settings.php`.

 ## Docker image

 This application is also available as a [Docker](https://www.docker.com/) image: